-Maia Chess
+Maia Chess is in private beta

-A human-like neural network chess engine
+A human-like chess engine

 Capturing human style in chess